-Say hello to my ultimate summer dessert 🙂 Fresh Berries with Prosecco Sabayon
+Say hello to my ultimate summer dessert 🙂 Fresh Berries with Prosecco wine Sabayon Recipe

-Why is so easy to make it?
-All you have to do is whisk eggs, sugar and your choice of wine/juice over low simmering water until the egg mixture thicken, to get to that light mousse consistency (be careful not to scramble it).
+It is really easy to make this custardy Italian sauce.
+All you have to do is whisk egg yolks, sugar and your choice of wine over low simmering water until the egg mixture thicken, to get to that light mousse consistency (be careful not to scramble it).

 - 1/2 lb mixed fresh berries